EvanBither/Evan_BlueStampPortfolio/index.md

 # Security Camera
 My project is a digital security camera that records live at 1080p 30fps.
 It uses Rasberry Pi and an HDMI connection to operate.
-It ca hold 64gb of video via a micro SD chip and has two micro-usb ports.
-The camera case is small, roughly 3x1x1 in inches. <!-- Replace this text with a brief description (2-3 sentences) of your project.
+It can hold 64gb of video via a micro SD chip and has two micro-usb ports.
+The camera case is small, roughly 3x1x1 in inches.
+The camera detects motion within 25 feet and immediately alerts the user via an email.
+This email consists of a screenshot of the moment when motion was detected, as well as a green box drawn around where the presumed object was in the frame.  <!-- Replace this text with a brief description (2-3 sentences) of your project.
 This description should draw the reader in and make them interested in what you've built.
 You can include what the biggest challenges, takeaways, and triumphs from completing the project were.
 As you complete your portfolio, remember your audience is less familiar than you are with all that your project entails!-->

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|